 Closing Costs and Closing Process

-Canadian closing-cost vocabulary, adjustment language, and the practical steps between firm purchase and possession.
+Canadian closing-cost terms, adjustment language, and the steps between firm deal and funded possession.

 Closing is where the file moves from approval to funded ownership.
 The pages here explain the cost and document language that borrowers usually meet through their lender, lawyer, or notary.